Arachnophobia (film): Production

 Steven Spielberg was involved with Arachnophobia, with Frank Marshall (one of his earlier producers, as well as a second unit director for a few Amblin films) directing for the first time.
 Spielberg and Marshall were the film's executive producers, and Amblin Entertainment received a production credit.
 Marshall intended that the film would be reminiscent of Alfred Hitchcock's The Birds: "People like to be scared but laughing, like a roller coaster.
 No one wants to be terrified".
 Arachnophobia also bears similarities to the 1977 film Kingdom of the Spiders.

 Jamie Hyneman of MythBusters said in Popular Mechanics that Arachnophobia was one of the first films on which he worked, and he often relied on simple magnets for effects.
 The film used over 300 Avondale spiders from New Zealand, chosen for their large size, unusually social lifestyle, and harmlessness to humans; they were guided around the set by heat and cold.
+The large spider from Venezuela, called "The General" in the movie, was portrayed by an Amazon Bird Eating Tarantula, also known as a Goliath bird eater.
+It's the largest known spider in existence and was referred to as Big Bob on set, and was rendered even bulkier and more menacing with a prosthetic on its abdomen.
+The spiders were managed and handled by famed entomologist Steven R. Kutcher.

 Arachnophobia was primarily filmed in Cambria, California, which was the setting of the fictional Californian coastal town of Canaima; the introductory and jungle scenes were filmed in Canaima National Park in southern Venezuela.
 The school scenes were filmed at Coast Union High School, with students and staff used in the football scenes and group events; players in the locker room were CUHS student athletes.
 For the sound effect of spiders being crushed, Foley artists stepped on mustard packages or potato chips.
 For the sound effect of the spiders crawling through the heating ducts, long fingernails were used on pieces of tin to create the scurrying sound.